SalviaSage/Translingual-Phonetic-Alphabet/README.md

 the existence of all 6 of the "Manners of Productions" in some way.

 But, what it is, is it deals with the articulatory mechanisms that are employed in the production of sounds.
-There are 6 different distinct categories of "MoPs" in the TPA.
+There are 7 different distinct categories of "MoPs" in the TPA.
+3 of them are bidirectional.
 They are:

-Pulmonic Egressives (Pulmonics) (voiceless and voiced) Pulmonic Ingressives (Pulmonic Ingressives) (voiceless and voiced) Glottalic Egressives (Ejectives) (voiceless only) Glottalic Ingressives (Implosives) (voiceless and voiced) Lingual Egressives (Velarics) (voicing does not apply) Lingual Ingressives (Clicks) (voicing does not apply)
+Pulmonic Egressives (Pulmonics) (voiceless and voiced) Pulmonic Ingressives (Pulmonic Ingressives) (voiceless and voiced)

+Glottalic Egressives (Ejectives) (voiceless only) Glottalic Ingressives (Implosives) (voiceless and voiced)

+Lingual Egressives (Velarics) (voicing does not apply) Lingual Ingressives (Clicks) (voicing does not apply)

+Percussives (Closures) (voicing does not apply)

+In the egressives, the direction of movement is outwards such in the way that the first place of articulation is the glottis.
+In the ingressives the direction is inwards such that the first place of articulation may be the nose or the lips (depending on which cavity the air is being sucked in through)

+Furthermore, two pathways are identified and they are "nasal" and "oral".

+In the Percussives there is no outward or inward direction.
+The articulators are simply made to move towards one another and strike one another.

 ====================================================================================================
   There are different combinations of PoAs, MoAs, and other factors such as "occlusivity" which determines whether a phone is possible to be articulated or not.

 ====================================================================================================
   Proof is necessary for the inclusion of a phone into the TPA and currently there are over 350 different simple phones in the TPA.
 Each one gets its own letter if possible.